-- Step 1: Log in to your Magento 2 back-end.
+- Step 1: Log in to your Magento 2 backend.

 - Step 2: Navigate to STORES, click on Configuration (under Settings)

-- Step 3: Expand CATALOG section and click on Catalog, choose Catalog Search on the right menu
+- Step 3: Expand the CATALOG section and click on Catalog, choose Catalog Search on the right menu

 - Step 3: Complete Magento 2 Elasticsearch related fields

-Enter the Minimum Query Length (length of entered text on search bar) at which the store starts using the Elasticsearch.
+Enter the Minimum Query Length (length of entered text on the search bar) at which the store starts using the Elasticsearch.

-Enter the Maximum Query Length (length of entered text on search bar), beyond that the Elasticsearch is disabled.
+Enter the Maximum Query Length (length of entered text on the search bar), beyond that the Elasticsearch is disabled.